Installing Python on ZorinOS

 Step 12: Troubleshooting Common Issues

-• Permission Issues: If you encounter permission errors, make sure you're not using sudo with pip.
+- Permission Issues: If you encounter permission errors, make sure you're not using

-• SSL Certificate Errors: If you're behind a proxy or have custom certificate authorities, you may need to configure pip to trust them.
+environment variable. - SSL Certificate Errors: If you're behind a proxy or have custom certificate authorities, you may need to configure

 Step 13: Verification and Testing